CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 We'll Assess Your Case

-We will investigate about your case
+We will validate the merits of your lemon law case

-We'll Squeeze Every Last Cent for Your Car
+We'll Squeeze Every Last Cent for Your Defective Car

 We will fight your case in court